jbs4bmx/tarkyStuffs/mods/MedicalAttention/README.md

 Enhanced Medications.
 All meds, kits, injectors, and balms enhanced for your pleasure.

+This is meant to be a replacement for SuperIFAK and SuperAFAK mods, however, you may still use those mods if you keep the IFAK and AFAK settings for this mod disabled.
+If you do not keep them disabled in this mod, the the three mods can conflict with one another and your server may not load and/or their functionality could be broken in game

-This is meant to be a replacement for SuperIFAK and SuperAFAK mods.
-This mod handles those two kits so there is no need to double up on them unless you want something to break.
-HP resource values for all items are listed below... some items have extra features added but are not listed here.
+HP resource values for all items are listed below...
+Some items have extra features added but are not listed here.
 To see those changes, please review the code in src folder.

 >Author  : jbs4bmx

->Version : 2.1.1.0 (Supports SPT-AKI 2.1.1 and EFT Version 0.12.11.7.15426)
+>Version : 2.1.2 (Supports SPT-AKI 2.1.2 and EFT Version 0.12.11.7.15680)

 ### /* ========== NEW FEATURE: CONFIGURABLE MEDICAL SUPPLIES ========== */